 At this point, I should probably admit that this has been a very simple article to write so far because for the most part, I’ve been able to copy and paste the details of the Marriott Bonvoy Bevy™ American Express® Card into the section above because it and the Marriott Bonvoy Bountiful™ credit card are almost identical.
 They are, therefore, almost equally useless.

 I love Chase and the credit cards that it issues.
 In fact, I love my Chase credit cards so much that if Chase was a person I’d hug them at every opportunity.
 This credit card, however, is a big fat dud and I have no idea what possessed Chase to launch it in this guise.

-To a degree, American Express has an excuse for launching a sub-standard version of a mid-tier Bonvoy card because its only other consumer Bonvoy card is the $650/year Marriott Bonvoy Brilliant® American Express® Card (rates & fees) and it can, therefore, argue that by issuing the Bonvoy Bevy card (wow that’s a stupid name), it’s giving its customers who want an Amex card and want to earn Bonvoy points a cheaper alternative.
+To a degree, American Express has an excuse for launching a sub-standard version of a mid-tier Bonvoy card because its only other consumer Bonvoy card is the $650/year Marriott Bonvoy Brilliant® American Express® Card (rates & fees) and it can, therefore, argue that by issuing the Bonvoy Bevy card (wow that’s a stupid name), it’s giving its customers who want an Amex card that earns Bonvoy points a cheaper alternative.

 Chase has no such excuse.

 Chase already issues the Marriott Bonvoy Boundless® credit card (review) and in exchange for an annual fee of just $95, it offers this:

 - The same earning rate at Bonvoy properties as the new Marriott Bonvoy Bountiful™ credit card